-Dynamic violist Sheila Browne enjoys a career that includes solo, chamber collaborations and orchestral appearances.
-She has performed in major venues on six continents, including Amsterdam’s Concertgebouw, London’s Royal Festival Hall, Teatro Colon in Buenos Aires, NCPA in Beijing and has recorded for the Sony, Nonesuch, Bridge, MSR, and Albany labels.
+Violist Sheila Browne is from Philadelphia, U.S.A, and also has Irish citizenship.
+Known as a versatile and dynamic performer with a unique viola voice, she enjoys a career of solo, chamber collaborations and concerto appearances.
+She has performed in major venues on six continents, including Concertgebouw, Royal Festival Hall, Teatro Colon, NCPA in Beijing and has recorded for the Sony, Nonesuch, Bridge, MSR, and Albany labels.
 She has premiered several concerti written for her, and has worked closely with many composers.

-Sheila was a member of the internationally prize-winning Arianna String Quartet, and was featured in a Chamber Music magazine cover story while in the Gotham String Quartet.
-Browne has collaborated / recorded with Audra MacDonald, Gilbert Kalish, Paul Katz, Anton Kuerti, Ruth Laredo, Shenyang, Richard Stolzman, Carol Wincenc, the Diaz Trio, and members of the Amernet, Audubon, Borromeo, Brentano, Calidore, Guarneri, Juilliard, Shanghai and Vermeer quartets.
+Sheila was violist of the internationally prize-winning Arianna String Quartet, as well as the Pelligrini and Gotham quartets, and a founding member of the Fire Pink Trio.
+Browne has collaborated / recorded with Audra MacDonald, Gilbert Kalish, David Krakauer, Paul Katz, Anton Kuerti, Ruth Laredo, Shenyang, Richard Stolzman, Carol Wincenc, the Diaz Trio, and members of the American, Amernet, Attacca, Audubon, Borromeo, Brentano, Calidore, Guarneri, Juilliard, Shanghai, Stamitz and Vermeer quartets.
 As principal violist of the New World Symphony, she was selected by Artistic Director Michael Tilson-Thomas to be featured in the PBS documentary “Beethoven Alive!”